 It’s also the same on the weekends.
 With a lack of benches, and no place to grab a bite to eat in the Transit Center, the wait can be excruciatingly aggravating.

-There’s a few vending machines located in the middle section of the Transit Center, but a couple places to eat would be very satisfying, especially for people who haven’t had time to eat during the day.
+There’s a few vending machines in the middle section of the Transit Center, but a couple of places to eat would be very satisfying, especially for people who haven’t had time to eat during the day.

 The RTS Transit Center Bathrooms Are Filthy